born 20/09/1947 in Düsseldorf

 was offered a job as undergraduate assistant

-in the apartment for Romance studies.
+in the department for Romance studies.

 33 -- First State Examination and marriage.